Luka Šimunović

-Luka Šimunović (born 24 May 1997) is a Croatian professional footballer.
+Luka Šimunović (born 24 May 1997) is a Croatian professional footballer for Triglav Kranj.

 Career

 Club

 On 22 February 2019, FC Astana announced the signing of Šimunović on a three-year contract from Shakhtyor Soligorsk.

 On 9 March 2022, Šimunović returned to Croatia and signed a 2.5-year contract with Šibenik.

+On 20 July 2023, Šimunović signed a contract with Finnish Veikkausliiga club Lahti for the rest of the 2023 season.